RELATES TO: 7 C.F.R. 273.7, 273.24, 7 U.S.C. 2015(d)

 STATUTORY AUTHORITY: KRS 194A.050(1), 7 C.F.R.
 273.7

 NECESSITY, FUNCTION, AND CONFORMITY: The Cabinet for Health and Family Services is required by 7 C.F.R.
-273.7 to administer a Supplemental Nutritional Assistance Program (SNAP) Employment and Training Program.
+273.7 to administer a Supplemental Nutrition Assistance Program (SNAP) Employment and Training Program.
 KRS 194A.050(1) requires the secretary to promulgate administrative regulations necessary to implement programs mandated by federal law or to qualify for the receipt of federal funds and necessary to cooperate with other state and federal agencies for the proper administration of the cabinet and its programs.
 This administrative regulation establishes technical eligibility requirements used by the cabinet in the administration of the SNAP Employment and Training Program (E&T).

 Section 1.
 Definitions.
 (1) "Exempt" means excused by the agency from participation in the E&T.